Euonymus americanus

 Hearts-a-bustin’ is native to the USA, where it occurs throughout many of the eastern states, and is also found in southeastern Canada.

 The bright green leaves of this plant are 1 to 3.5 inches (2.5 to 9 cm) long and pointed on either end.
 They have serrated margins.
-While this plant is deciduous, the show it puts on before dropping its leaves in winter is spectacular.
+While this plant is deciduous, the show it puts on before dropping its medium green leaves in winter is spectacular.
 The leaves will turn deep red in fall before dropping.
 (1)

 strawberry bush